-The Lincoln Navigator 4×2 ($47,755) and Navigator 4×4 ($50,655) come with features expected in the luxury class.
-Leather upholstery and a choice of Dark Ebony or lighter Anigre wood trim are standard.
-Two second-row captain's chairs and a third-row bench seat are also standard, though a three-place second-row split bench seat is available at no charge.
-For 2008, the front seats add a standard heating and cooling feature, and power-folding third-row seat and power liftgate come standard.
-Other standard features include a high-watt stereo with six-CD changer, 14 speakers and auxiliary input jack; three-zone automatic climate control with rear-seat fan and controls; leather-and-wood steering wheel with audio and climate controls; 10-way adjustable front seats; power-adjustable pedals; keyless entry keypad; remote keyless entry; front seat position memory; power-deploying running boards; roof rack; high-intensity discharge (HID) headlights; power-folding mirror with memory; fog lamps; and 255/70R18 tires on alloy wheels.
+The 2010 Lincoln Navigator 4×2 ($54,400) and Navigator 4×4 ($57,300) come with leather upholstery and a choice of Dark Ebony or lighter Anigre wood trim.
+Two second-row captain's chairs and a third-row bench seat are standard for seven-passenger seating, though a three-place second-row split bench seat is available at no charge for eight-passenger seating.
+Rear seats are heated, while the front seats are both heated and cooled.
+A power-folding third-row seat and power liftgate come standard.
+Other standard features include a high-watt stereo with six-CD changer, 14 speakers and auxiliary input jack; three-zone automatic climate control with rear-seat fan and controls; leather-and-wood steering wheel with audio and climate controls; 10-way adjustable front seats; power-adjustable pedals; keyless entry keypad; remote keyless entry; front seat position memory; power-deploying running boards; roof rack; high-intensity discharge headlights; power-folding mirror with memory; fog lamps; and 255/70R18 tires on alloy wheels.

 The Navigator is a truck.
 It's built on a pickup-style ladder frame, with a separate body bolted to that frame, rather than welded into one unit.
 But unlike most truck-based vehicles, the Navigator features a fully independent rear suspension, which tends to promote smoother ride and handling than the solid rear axle on the typical truck.